tstillwell/appengine_multiblog/README.md

 Then simply create a Pull Request with a brief summary of your changes and the update will be reviewed

+If you believe new advanced features should be implemented that will take more work and want to make sure the new changes will be a good fit for the project, then feel free to open an issue on github for discussion.

+#### Bugs
+If you find any bugs please open an issue on github and list the steps to reproduce the bug or what happened when the bug occured.

 ## Built with help from

 ### Google App Engine